Dave Dudley: Early life and rise to fame

+In 1960, Dudley moved to Minneapolis, Minnesota, where he started performing under the billing, Dave Dudley and the Country Gentlemen.
+He also began hosting his own radio show again, this time on KEVE in Minneapolis.
+On December 3, 1960, while packing away his guitar after a performance, he was seriously injured when struck by a car.
+Following a lengthy recovery, Dudley returned to performing and reached the Top 40 county charts for the first time with “Maybe I Do” in 1961 and “Under Cover of the Night” in 1962.

 Height of his career

-In 1963, "Six Days on the Road" became a hit for Dudley.
-The song was written by Earl Green and Peanutt Montgomery.
-It sold over one million copies, and was awarded a gold disc.

-In the original version of the song as recorded by Dudley the lyrics include the words "...I'm taking little white pills and my eyes are open wide..." a reference to the stimulants some truckers used to keep driving (and make their delivery times) when they needed sleep.
-Some remakes of the song replace these words with a reference to looking at the white lines on the road.
+In 1963, Jimmy C. Newman gave Dudley the demo for "Six Days on the Road."
+Soon after, while running under time during a recording session, the song was cut unrehearsed and completed on the second take.
+It was released as a single on Golden Wing Records, a label Dudley had founded using settlement money from his earlier accident.
+Released in late-April 1963, “Six Days on the Road” became Dave Dudley’s breakout hit, roaring up the Billboard Hot Country Singles chart and peaking at number two that summer.
+The only song standing between him and the number-one spot was Johnny Cash’s “Ring of Fire,” which dominated the charts at the same time.
+The record spent 21 weeks on the chart and also crossed over to the pop market, peaking at number 32 on the Billboard Hot 100.
+One of the first radio stations to play the single was WOKY-AM, a Milwaukee rock station.
+The song would go on to sell over one million copies.

+"It's amazing to hear the record was selling 10,000 copies a day," Dudley later recalled to the Nevada State Journal in 1973.
+"It's also amazing how many companies will offer you a contract that wouldn't before."

-In 1963, Dudley moved on to Mercury Records.
-By the end of 1963, he released his first single from the label, "Last Day in the Mines".
-Dudley scored more big hits in the 1960s, including "Truck Drivin' Son-of-a-Gun", "Trucker's Prayer" and "Anything Leaving Town Today".
-"Six Days on the Road" was subsequently recorded by several other artists including George Thorogood and the Destroyers, Steve Earle, The Flying Burrito Brothers and Sawyer Brown.
+The success of “Six Days on the Road” led to a recording contract with Mercury Records and by the end of 1963, he released his first single from the label, "Last Day in the Mines".
+Dudley scored more big hits in the 1960s, including "Truck Drivin' Son-of-a-Gun", "Trucker's Prayer", and "Anything Leaving Town Today".
+"Six Days on the Road" was subsequently recorded by several other artists, including George Thorogood and the Destroyers, Steve Earle, the Flying Burrito Brothers, and Sawyer Brown.

 Dudley continued to have success into the 1970s, while continuing to record for Mercury Records.
-He had some country Top 10s in the 1970s, including "Comin' Down" and "Fly Away Again".
-By the late 1970s, his success on the charts was beginning to fade, although Dudley amassed thirty-three Top 40 Country hits.
+He had some country top 10s in the 1970s, including "Comin' Down" and "Fly Away Again".
+By the late 1970s, his success on the charts was beginning to fade, although Dudley amassed 33 top-40 country hits.

-In 1978, Dudley's name became known to the audience in Germany after the German country band Truck Stop had a single Top 10 hit in Germany, titled "Ich möcht’ so gern Dave Dudley hör’n" ("I would like to listen to Dave Dudley so much, to Hank Snow and Charley Pride").
+In 1978, Dudley's name became known to the audience in Germany after the German country band Truck Stop had a single top-10 hit in Germany, titled "Ich möcht’ so gern Dave Dudley hör’n" ("I would like to listen to Dave Dudley so much[, to Hank Snow and Charley Pride]".